hakrdinesh/vedic/README.md

 1. DONE Nectar of Instruction
 2. KṚṢṆA, The Supreme Personality of Godhead
 3. Dharma: The Way of Transcendence
-4. Life Comes from Life
+4. DONE Life Comes from Life
 5. DONE On the Way to Kṛṣṇa
 6. Teachings of Lord Caitanya
 7. Teachings of Queen Kuntī